Organize training runs with MLflow experiments

 When you delete a notebook experiment, the notebook is also deleted.

-Change permissions for experiment
+Change permissions for an experiment

 For information on experiment permission levels, see MLflow experiment ACLs.